What is Social Statistics?

 Social statistics is the use of statistics to study human behaviour and social environments.
 Social statistics data is information or knowledge on an individual, object or event.

 Social statistics are a means of investigating and testing research questions and policy impacts across different areas of people’s lives.
-These observations help our understanding of society, research questions include:
+These observations can help our understanding of society.
+Social Statisticians are concerned with such questions as:

 - How are populations growing?